Prevention and Early Detection

 UV levels are highest in summer, late spring and early autumn.
 UV levels are not dependent on the temperature or cloud cover.
 A colder, cloudy day will still have high UV levels in summer.
-The following tips can help prevent melanoma:

-Prevention
+Prevention Tips

-- Wear protective clothing.
-This includes a hat with a brim to shade your ears and neck, a shirt with sleeves to cover your shoulders and arms.
-The best fabric for skin protection has a tight weave to keep sunlight out.
-Wear sunglasses with an EPF of 10 or make sure that they comply with the Australian Standard 1067.
+- Wear protective clothing: a hat with a brim to shade your ears and neck, a shirt with sleeves to cover your shoulders and arms.

 - Use a higher SPF when you are at higher elevations, where UV is more intense.

-- Keep newborns out of the sun!
-A baby's skin is sensitive and can burn easily.
-Use an age appropriate sunscreen if outdoors as well as protective clothing and shade.
+- Keep newborns out of the sun - a baby's skin is sensitive and can burn easily.
+Use an age-appropriate sunscreen if outdoors as well as protective clothing and shade.

 - Avoid sunbathing and tanning salons.
 Studies suggest that UV rays from artificial sources such as tanning beds and sunlamps are just as dangerous as those from the sun.
-Tanning salons have now been banned in all states of Australia due to their proven link to melanoma.

-How much sun is enough?
+How much sun is too much?

 Catching a melanoma in its early stages is one of the most important factors in improving the outcome of a melanoma diagnosis.
-It can literally SAVE A LIFE.

 Did you know...